Surgical Procedures for Esophageal Cancer

 - Subdiaphragmatic abscess—This refers to an accumulation of pus beneath the diaphragm as a result of intestinal leakage.
 It usually requires surgical drainage and intensive treatment with antibiotics.

-- Anastomotic fistula—Leakage of air and infected material into the chest or abdomen occuring through an abnormal passage.
+- Anastomotic fistula—Leakage of air and infected material into the chest or abdomen occurring through an abnormal passage.
 This condition can be worsened by the presence of stomach acid.
 It requires surgical drainage with removal of all foreign material and intensive treatment with antibiotics.

 - Adult respiratory distress syndrome (ARDS)— Prevents the lungs from adequately exchanging oxygen.